-43. How should we adjust our services during Fasting periods?
+43. How should we adjust our services during Ramadan/other Fasting periods?

-To support children during Fasting periods, physical activities should be adapted, and regular breaks should be incorporated.
+To support children who are fasting, physical activities should be adapted, and regular breaks should be incorporated.
 For outdoor activities in hot weather, ensure the availability of shade and a safe space for all children to take breaks.
 Additionally, provide pre-packed food packs for fasting children to take home.